rithik-849/Rithik-Chess-Engine/README.md

 ## How It Works

-Chessical leverages the **Minimax algorithm** with **Alpha-Beta Pruning** for decision-making, ensuring the engine evaluates moves efficiently by pruning unnecessary branches.
+Chess-Engine leverages the **Minimax algorithm** with **Alpha-Beta Pruning** for decision-making, ensuring the engine evaluates moves efficiently by pruning unnecessary branches.
 However, to maintain speed, the depth of move evaluation is kept minimal for now.
 This means moves suggested may be naive but demonstrate the core algorithm's function.

-## Why Chessical?
+## Why Chess Engine?

-Unlike standard online chess games, Chessical is designed to demonstrate the underlying mechanics of a chess engine, giving users insights into move evaluation and algorithmic strategies.
+Unlike standard online chess games, Chess-Engine is designed to demonstrate the underlying mechanics of a chess engine, giving users insights into move evaluation and algorithmic strategies.

 ## Planned Enhancements